Tealby: Bayons Manor

-Tealby's Bayons Manor was once owned by Charles Tennyson, later Tennyson-d'Eyncourt, the uncle of Alfred, Lord Tennyson.
-The estate was purchased in 1944 by a local farmer, primarily for the farmland since the house was already derelict and becoming dangerous.
-Because of its dangerous condition a subsequent owner had it demolished in 1964.
+Tealby's Bayons Manor was owned by Charles Tennyson, later Tennyson-d'Eyncourt, the uncle of Alfred, Lord Tennyson.
+Bayons Manor house was built between 1836 and 1842 for Tennyson d'Eyncourt, to designs by William Adams Nicholson and with contributions made by Anthony Salvin.
+It consisted of castellated mansion with a moat, machicolated and embattled towers, curtain-wall and great hall with a hammer-beam roof.
+It was situated on rising ground to provide a picturesque scene and to give the widest views.
+The house was occupied by troops during the Second World War, and was sold in 1944.
+The estate was purchased by a local farmer, primarily for the farmland since the house was already derelict and becoming dangerous.
+Because of its condition a subsequent owner had it blown up in 1964.
 Bayons Manor was a rare example of a Victorian stately home in the style of a moated castle.

 Tealby Thorpe

 This hamlet is a short distance south-west of Tealby village.
 It has a watermill on the River Rase, and also boasts a couple of fords.

 Tealby Hoard

-In 1807 a ploughman working for George Tennyson uncovered an earthenware pot containing a hoard of some 6000 silver coins.
-These were examined by Sir Joseph Banks, 604 retained for collectors and reference and 5127 melted down at the Tower Mint.
+In 1807 a ploughman working for George Tennyson uncovered an earthenware pot containing a hoard of some 6,000 silver coins.
+These were examined by Sir Joseph Banks, 604 retained for collectors and reference and 5,127 melted down at the Tower Mint.
 The Tealby pennies have been historically important in numismatics, showing development of Medieval coinage in England.